charliegil/Raytracer/README.md

-# ECSE 446 Raytracer
+# Raytracer

-## Assignment 1 - Triangle Intersections and Normal Interpolation
+## Triangle Intersections and Normal Interpolation

 In this assignment, I implemented a simple ray tracer with triangle intersection capabilities and normal interpolation for smooth shading.
 The environment supports basic scene navigation using the **WASD** keys and includes multiple shading modes to visualize different aspects of our scene.